A list of books that might help with the difficult transition from teen to adult in today’s confusing culture.

 Finding Truth, by Nancy Pearcey.
 The author of the contemporary classic Total Truth addresses young people specifically in this deep dive into worldview and how to develop it.
 Less interactive, but more comprehensive, than What’s Your Worldview?

 Culture-Making: Recovering Our Creative Calling by Andy Crouch.
 Though it’s not primarily directed at youth, and may be a challenging read for a late teen, Culture-Making balances Pearcey’s Finding Truth by tapping into every human’s creative side.
 How do we imitate our creative God and fulfill the cultural mandate to “subdue the earth”?
-We haven’t reviewed it—yet!—but this fills in some gaps left by the purely propositional approach to worldview.
+This book fills in some gaps left by the purely propositional approach to worldview.

 Confronting Christianity: 12 Hard Questions for the World’s Largest Religion by Rebecca McLaughlin takes aim at the most common objections to Christianity (see our review for specifics) and answers them in a succinct and heartfelt way.
 As one who has personally struggled with many of these “hard questions,” the author is both sympathetic and forceful.